KuanchihHuang/Reason3D/README.md

 pip install -e .
 ```

-3. Install segmentor from this [repo](https://github.com/Karbo123/segmentator) (used for superpoint construction)
+3. Install segmentor from this [repo](https://github.com/Karbo123/segmentator) (used for superpoint construction).
+We also provide an alternative PyTorch implementation `segmentator_pytorch.py`, though it may yield slightly lower performance.

 4. Install pointgroup_ops